Mariacristina88/D3.js-Tooltip/README.md

 </pre>

-After make the tooltip, we will need to make it appear when the mouse is hovered over a specific bar.
+After making the tooltip, we will need to make it appear when the mouse is hovered over a specific bar.
 To do this, we have to use the technique related to mouse 'events' always in D3.js.
-This events watches the view and when 'something' happens with the mouse on the screen, it does an action.
+This event watches the view and when 'something' happens with the mouse on the screen, it does an action.
 We have different types of mouse events such as "mousedown", "mouseup" and "click", but we need to use only "mouseover" (triggered by an element when the mouse comes over it) and "mouseout" (triggered by an element when the mouse goes out of it).

 We can also decide to create a little animation on the bar when we hover it like this for example: